baldwin-agency/magento2-module-magento-216-image-resize-migration-helper/README.md

 ## Roadmap

-- As mentioned above, there is a [new bug introduced by 2.1.6](https://github.com/magento/magento2/issues/9276#issuecomment-295691637), where a hidden image being used on the product listing isn't getting generated, and there is no way to generate it currently, unless you hack the Magento core code, we might include a fix in this module for this problem.
+- As mentioned above, there is a [new bug introduced by 2.1.6](https://github.com/magento/magento2/issues/9276#issuecomment-295691637), where a hidden image being used on the product listing aren't getting generated, and there is no way to generate them currently, unless you hack the Magento core code, we might include a fix in this module for this problem.
-- Magento's `bin/magento catalog:images:resize` command is very inefficient, this is explained in [issue 8145](https://github.com/magento/magento2/issues/8145), we might include some fixes for those in this module (I suggested in the issue to remove the `image_type` field, but that will cause another change in the directory structure again, since that field is used to create the hash, I'd now suggest to change this to some hardcoded value, which is being used by 2.1.6, like `thumbnail` for example, this then shouldn't cause backwards compatible issues)
+- Magento's `bin/magento catalog:images:resize` command is very inefficient and can be optimized to run faster and create less files, this is explained in [issue 8145](https://github.com/magento/magento2/issues/8145), we might include some fixes for those in this module (I suggested in the issue to remove the `image_type` field, but that will cause another change in the directory structure again, since that field is used to create the hash.
+Instead of removing the field, I would now suggest to change this to some hardcoded value, which is being used by 2.1.6, like `thumbnail` for example, this then shouldn't cause new backwards compatible issues)
 - I think some people would appreciate it that the fallback of creating images on the frontend when they don't exist yet, is re-enabled, we might include a fix in this module for this. (this should accidentally also fix the first bullet point on the roadmap)

 ## Other info

-There are other issues in Magento 2.1.6, where a frame/border around your images might appear, Magento published a [Technical Bulleting](http://devdocs.magento.com/guides/v2.1/release-notes/tech_bull_216-imageresize.html) for this.
+There are other issues in Magento 2.1.6, where a frame/border around your images might appear, Magento published a [Technical Bulletin](http://devdocs.magento.com/guides/v2.1/release-notes/tech_bull_216-imageresize.html) for this.
-I'm not sure yet if this will cause problems with this module, because you might have different `view.xml` files between 2.1.4/2.1.5 and 2.1.6, which can result in different hashes in the directory structure, so I'm not sure if this module should be able to handle different `view.xml` files, some extra research for this still needs to happen.
+I'm not sure yet if this will cause problems with this module, because you might have different `view.xml` files between 2.1.4/2.1.5 and 2.1.6, which can result in different hashes in the directory structure, so I'm not sure if this module should be able to handle different `view.xml` files.
+Some extra research around this still needs to happen.